jvelo/ac-exercise/README.md

 * The supervisor mutable state is isolated in its own immutable structure that gets copied and updated when state changes.
 This is similar in nature to the state of a React component ; it helps to reason about the program and its data, makes it predictable and less prone to unexpected side-effects.
-* In addition to the kotlin runtime and ReactiveX library, there are two dependencies : one for parsing CSV files simply and one for formatting ASCII tables as program output.

 Assumptions
 -----------